robzr/short_bus/README.md

 Multi-threaded pub-sub message dispatcher for implementing self-contained service-oriented Ruby apps.

 ## What does it do?
-The goal is to provide a minimal, lightweight message dispatcher/service API, providing multi-threaded event publishing and subscription for Ruby closure (Lambdas/Blocks) and Methods).
+The goal is to provide a minimal, lightweight message dispatcher/service API, providing multi-threaded event publishing and subscription for Ruby closures (Lambdas/Blocks) and Methods).

 ShortBus has no dependencies outside of the Ruby Core & Standard Libraries.